-(a) Inclosures.-Suitable guards or inclosures shall be provided to protect exposed current-carrying parts of motors and the insulation of motor leads where installed directly under equipment or in other locations where dripping oil, excessive moisture, steam, vapors, chemicals, or similar injurious agencies exist.
+Suitable guards or inclosures shall be provided to protect exposed current-carrying parts of motors and the insulation of motor leads where installed directly under equipment or in other locations where dripping oil, excessive moisture, steam, vapors, chemicals, or similar injurious agencies exist.

+B. Grounding Frames.

-(b) Grounding frames.-The metal frames and other exposed noncurrent-carrying metal parts of equipment in these locations shall be permanently grounded.
-(See rule 304(c).)
+The metal frames and other exposed noncurrentcarrying metal parts of equipment in these locations shall be effectively grounded.
+(See rule 304, C.)